 4) Mercado dos Lavradores (Farmers’ Market)

-Once you’re back in town, go to the market while you still have patience for crowds.
+Once you’re back in town, make sure to swing by the market while you still have the energy to tackle the crowds.

 5) Old Town: Rua de Santa Maria and the fort